New to AWS Storage Gateway?

-The AWS Storage Gateway supports two configurations:
+The AWS Storage Gateway supports three configurations:

 Gateway-Cached Volumes: You can store your primary data in Amazon S3, and retain your frequently accessed data locally.
 Gateway-Cached volumes provide substantial cost savings on primary storage, minimize the need to scale your storage on-premises, and retain low-latency access to your frequently accessed data.

 Gateway-Stored Volumes: In the event you need low-latency access to your entire data set, you can configure your on-premises gateway to store your primary data locally, and asynchronously back up point-in-time snapshots of this data to Amazon S3.
 Gateway-Stored volumes provide durable and inexpensive off-site backups that you can recover locally or from Amazon EC2 if, for example, you need replacement capacity for disaster recovery.